About the Data Catalog

 The Data Discovery Collaboration

-The Data Discovery Collaboration was created to facilitate the discovery of biomedical research data that are difficult to find.
+The Data Discovery Collaboration was created to facilitate the discovery of research data that are difficult to find, with the goal of enhancing the discovery of data and other research products in order to maximize their value.
 The DDC is a multi-institutional consortium that has implemented local projects, programs, or technologies to index and make available data.
 This collaboration brings a cross-institutional perspective to addressing usability, data sharing workflows, metadata, and outreach for improving data discovery efforts.
+To learn more about our accomplishments, our publications, and how to join, please visit the DDC website.

 Sharing Datasets

-Researchers can now view and share descriptions of datasets that will be exclusively shown to other NYU faculty and staff!
-If you would like to share your data only with NYU faculty and staff, please contact the NYU Data Catalog at datacatalog@nyulangone.org.
+If you would like to share your data only with NYU faculty and staff, please contact the NYU Data Catalog team using the Contact Us form or via email at DL_datacatalog@nyulangone.org.

 The Genome Technology Center has adapted this feature to help researchers share descriptions of pre-publication data with NYU colleagues while retaining control of who accesses the data itself.